BioMed Central Microbiology

 Dartmouth Digital Commons Citation

 Almagro-Moreno, Salvador; Napolitano, Michael G.; and Boyd, E. Fidelma, "Excision Dynamics of Vibrio Pathogenicity Island-2 from Vibrio Cholerae: Role of a Recombination Directionality Factor VefA" (2010).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 650.